 Our mission is available for anyone to view on assoc.drupal.org/about, and our five guiding points are communication, respect, action, teamwork, and fun.
 We definitely have concrete numerical goals, such as the amount of revenue we need to generate to continue in our mission of supporting Drupal.org, or how many DrupalCon attendees we need to purchase tickets in order to ensure that the event reaches all its funding goals.
 But there are other things we do, like making improvements to Drupal.org or building programs for the community, that are harder to measure.
 That can make the work really fun and exciting sometimes: we like trying completely new things and figuring out how they made life better for the people in our community.

-Q: Drupal Association is a big organization responsible for many different areas and since Drupal is open source platform it is quite cruсial to develop and grow the community.
+Q: Drupal Association is a big organization responsible for many different areas and since Drupal is an open-source platform, it is quite cruсial to develop and grow the community.
 So the next question is what processes does Drupal Association maintain and what place goes for community building?

 A: All of us at the Association touch community building in some form or other.
 The DrupalCon team works closely with the community to plan and run each Con, and we’ve seen that Cons are really important to community growth.
 After DrupalCon Asia, there has been a huge surge in engagement from that part of the world.
 And, of course, DrupalCon is where lots of networking and knowledge sharing happens.
 So that’s one thing we’re constantly thinking about — how to make DrupalCon better for the community.